 Absinthe has a mysterious air surrounding it.
 Many countries banned it for decades, and it got blamed for the cutting-off of van Gogh's ear.
 The latter is wrong as van Gogh suffered from depression and cut off his ear after a confrontation with Paul Gauguin.
 No Absinthe involved.

 Also, many people have no clue on how to drink it or even what it actually is.
-Reason enough for me to put this unique spirit into the spotlight and to set things straight.
+Reason enough for me to put this unique spirit and its story into the spotlight and to set things straight.
 And who knows, maybe you will soon be chasing the green fairy, too.

 What is Absinthe?

 Absinthe is a spirit made of numerous herbs.
 Depending on the brand, you will find an extensive range of ingredients, the most common amongst those are green anise, Grande Wormwood, and Florence Fennel.

 The origin of Absinthe is in Switzerland.
 It was invented in the late 1700s and quickly won the love of enthusiastic drinkers in France in the early 19th century.
 That is why most of the herbs used in Absinthe are from Switzerland or France.

 Types of Absinthe